 How much health insurance coverage do I need?
 Your health insurance policy must be a zero deductible policy with no co-payments and minimum 30,000 euros of coverage.
 It must include routine as well as emergency health care, along with repatriation of mortal remains benefit.
 Read detailed instructions here.

 What is a Medical Certificate and how do I obtain one?
 The Medical Certificate is a signed letter from your doctor stating in very specific terms that you’re not a threat to public health.
 It must be printed on your physician’s letterhead, bear your doctor’s original signature and sealed with his or her physician’s stamp.
 It should be dated no more than 3 months before your appointment.
+If you’re doctor is willing to issue their letter in Spanish, you’ll save yourself a page of translation costs.

 We’ve already had our physicals for the year.
 Do I need to see our doctor(s) again to obtain the certificate?
 If your doctor is willing to date the letter to time with your appointment without requiring another visit, awesome.
 The date on the letter must be no older than 3 months before your application appointment.
 The certificate itself doesn’t need to mention the date of the exam.
 The date on the letter is all that matters.